Tofu Lettuce Wrap Tacos

-Crumbled tofu is baked with spices to become the filling in these Spicy Tofu Lettuce Wrap Tacos that are low-carb, low-glycemic, vegan, dairy-free, South Beach Diet friendly and gluten-free; we loved them with avocado-tomato salsa.
-Use the Diet-Type Index to find more recipes like this one.
+Crumbled tofu is baked with spices to become the filling in these Tofu Lettuce Wrap Tacos and we loved them with the avocado-tomato salsa.
+And this tasty recipe is such a unique way to cook tofu; check it out!

-When I went to Kenya and Istanbul with my blogging friend Donna earlier this year, one of the nights in Nairobi we cooked a Mexican food dinner for a bunch of ex-pats who were friends of Donna’s daughter Kate and her husband Neil.
+When I went to Kenya and Istanbul with my blogging friend Donna earlier this year, one of the nights in Nairobi we cooked a Mexican food dinner for a bunch of ex-pats who were friends of Donna’s daughter Kate.
 Apparently good Mexican food is impossible to get in Kenya, and we made a huge Mexican feast for the crowd.

-While the tofu bakes, prepare the lettuce cups and combine avocado, lime juice, diced tomato, green onions, olive oil and a pinch of ground cumin to make the avocado-tomato salsa.
+- While the tofu bakes, combine avocado, lime juice, diced tomato, green onions, olive oil and a pinch of ground cumin to make the avocado-tomato salsa.

-More Delicious Ideas with Tofu from Kalyn, Donna, and Anne:
+More Delicious Recipes with Tofu from Kalyn, Donna, and Anne:

 Spicy Vegan Peanut Butter Tofu with Sriracha ~ Kalyn’s Kitchen